top of page

 WHAT SHOULD I WEAR?

 It is best to wear shorts and a singlet/gym top.
 At times, in order to allow the osteopath to observe and work on different areas, it may be necessary to undress to underwear.
-Towels or a gown will then be used to ensure your comfort and modesty are maintained.
+In this instance, we will always leave the room to allow you to change, and towels or a gown will be provided to ensure your comfort.

 CAN I MAKE A CLAIM WITH MY HEALTH PROVIDER?